Now you can watch the greatest plays from current or past FIFA World Cup games in The Highlight Machine app. Image: Fox Sports

 “Once you have created your own favorite clips reel, you can share it on social media and even feed it back into The Highlight Machine,” Mowrey said.
 “Then it will be rated by popularity and made available by Watson to other fans accessing the app.
 That way viewers can be exposed to many more games than they would have otherwise been able to watch.”

-Most of the expected over 3.2 billion viewers around the world will hang on every second of the FIFA 2018 soccer action coming out of Russia.
+Over 3.572 billion viewers around the world watched the FIFA 2018 soccer action coming out of Russia.

 But let’s face it.
-Many in this country (U.S.) who may be less enamored of this sport can also benefit from Watson’s Highlight Machine by being able to see the best plays from each game in just a few minutes.
+Many in this country (U.S.) who may be less enamored of this sport, especially after the exit of the national team, also benefited from Watson’s Highlight Machine by being able to see the best plays from each game in just a few minutes.
 To each his own.

 BTW, do you know who IBM’s “Watson” was named after”?